Connected Multiomics Walkthrough

 • Refresh the page to get the latest status of the analysis.

-When the Status is Complete, click on the analysis tile to enter the analysis module.
-After the Import cohort task is completed, the first data node called 5-base Methylation is generated.
-To review the number of samples and features, hover over the 5-base Methylation data node.
+When the Status is Complete, click on the analysis name to enter the analysis module.
+There is a Import cohort task node and two data nodes - one for 5-base Methylation, one for Variants.
+To review the number of samples and features in the methylation data, hover over the 5-base Methylation data node.
 Features refer to CpG sites.

-The 5-base Methylation data node contains raw methylated counts and unmethylated counts for postions present in the CX reports.
+The 5-base Methylation data node contains raw methylated counts and unmethylated counts for genomic postions present in the CX reports.
 For positions with methylation calls on both strands in the CX report, the strands are collapsed such that position on the postive strand is used and the methylation counts are summed.
-This data node also contains percent methylation levels which will be used in exploratory analysis such as Principal Component Analysis (PCA).
+This data node also contains percent methylation levels which will be used in exploratory analysis such as PCA.

 5-base Methylation QC